 Figure 1.
 Example of TMP merge candidates (BV-M)

 After the refinement stage, the top 19 candidates among the merge and sparse refined candidates are selected for a "short IntraTMP list."
 Finally, an IntraTMP mode (single BV, Fusion of BVs, lineal filter mode, sub-pel precision, LIC) and an index to the best candidate in the list are signaled to the decoder.

+In EE2-2.11[3], IntraTMP Auto-relocated block vector prediction (AR-BVP) based on merge candidates is investigated.
+Up to 10 merge candidates are derived from the neighboring PUs and those are used as guiding BVs to construct AR-BVPs by adding the BVs of the reference blocks.
+If an AR-BVP candidate is selected for refinement, it uses a refinement searching window of 3x3.

 Proposal

-Refining candidates with overlapping search windows is inefficient because it performs the exact cost computation twice for the overlapped positions.
+Refining candidates with overlapping search windows may be inefficient because it performs the exact cost computation twice for the overlapped positions.
 Furthermore, holding candidates on the list with overlapping windows reduces candidate diversity.

 This contribution proposes clustering the candidates whose refinement windows overlap with other candidates.
 When a merge candidate overlaps a sparse candidate in the sparse list, the BV candidate with the lower template cost is selected and ranked in the sparse list for further refinement.
 In addition, a new refinement window that comprises both individual refinement windows is determined for the winning candidate.